Alien-Eye/BalanceBall-PrivacyPolicy/index.md

 # Children’s Privacy:
 Our Service does not address anyone under the age of 13 (“Children”).
 We do not knowingly collect personally identifiable information from anyone under the age of 13.
-If you are a parent or guardian and you are aware that your Child has provided us with Personal Data, please contact us.
-If we become aware that we have collected Personal Data from children without verification of parental consent, we take steps to remove that information from our servers.

 # Changes to This Privacy Policy: